Sydney-Informatics-Hub/AgReFed-ML/README.md

 The main functions supported by the workflow scripts are:

 - automatic feature importance analysis and ranking using using a multiple model approach
-- generator function for of range of synthetic data for testing
 - multiple machine learning models for soil properties under sparse and uncertain input:
     - static 3D properties
     - change model and temporal covariances